 - Find the two “quilt sandwiches” that will make up the front and back exterior panels: two lining panels, two exterior panels, and two fusible fleece panels.

 - Place a fleece panel on the wrong side of each exterior panel, centering it so there is ½” of fabric showing beyond the fleece on all sides.
 Following manufacturer’s instructions, fuse in place.

-- Layer each fused main lining panel wrong sides together with its matching exterior panel.
+- Layer each fused main exterior panel wrong sides together with its matching lining panel.
 The raw edges of the two fabric panels should be flush all around.